ErikBachRyhl/commit/DOCUMENTATION_INDEX.md

 # Documentation Index

-Quick reference for all Renforce documentation.
+Quick reference for all Commit documentation.

 ## 📚 Start Here